-- 5. The Referring Team or Teacher comes prepared to the meeting with the appropriate data supporting the referral. - 6.
-An Action Plan may be developed at the meeting depending on an analysis of the forms, the data, and a discussion about the student. - 7.
-If an Action Plan is developed, a digital copy will be available to all committee members and the classroom teacher following the meeting. - 8.
-The school counselor will provide parents with a notification letter. - 9.
+- 1. The referring teacher/counselor identifies the student and the concern based on an evaluation of data collected for Tier 1 interventions/strategies provided to the student. - 2.
+The referring teacher/counselor calls and/or conferences with the parent/family member about concerns prior to making a referral. - 3.
+The referring teacher/counselor notifies the appropriate counselor and the Student Support Team about the student referral. - 4.
+The SST will review the data, evaluate and make changes to the student's schedule as needed. - 5.
+An Action Plan may be developed at the meeting depending on an analysis and discussion about the student. - 6.
+If an Action Plan is developed, a digital copy will be available to all committee members and the referring teacher/counselor following the meeting. - 7.
 Each RtI Tier 2 and 3 student will be reviewed minimally once per quarter using data collected from interventions provided.